Toddy vs Filtron vs Oxo – The Best Full Immersion Cold Brew Coffee Makers

 The Toddy coffee maker has fewer pieces, and this makes the maintenance and operation simpler.
 In comparison, Filtron has a couple of pieces more which are added in order to improve the brewing experience.

-• Cleaning up after brewing is simpler,
+• Cleaning up after brewing is simpler and faster,

-• And they create a cleaner cup.
+• And they produce a cleaner cup with fewer suspended particles.

 OXO Good Grips Cold Brew Coffee Maker

 The improvements that I liked at this brewer don’t seem like much, but once you start using the Oxo, going back to a Toddy or a Filtron seems like a chore.
+These refinements align with best practices for cold brew extraction consistency recommended by specialty coffee professionals, following the Specialty Coffee Association’s published guidelines for cold-brew extraction parameters.

 Oxo has another newer model that is more compact, so it fits better in the fridge.

-This is called Oxo Brew Compact Cold Brew Coffee Maker, and is slightly cheaper than the classic Oxo cold brew coffee maker.
+This is called Oxo Brew Compact Cold Brew Coffee Maker, and is slightly cheaper than the classic Oxo cold brew coffee maker. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines)

 Takeya Cold Brew Coffee Maker